 Require that the PLNU curriculum be followed as outlined in the AUG catalog.
 PLNU will be responsible for the academic quality of all PLNU courses taught at SDMC.

 Require that students meet PLNU admission requirements for acceptance into the AUG Program as outlined in the AUG Catalog.
 Students in the AUG Program are PLNU students.
+PLNU staff will be responsible for guiding and assisting students with PLNU’s application for admission.

+Cancellation of Courses.
+In the unlikely event of course cancellation, provisions will be made for students to enroll in comparable course(s) during the same period.

 Permit students to register for courses during the scheduled registration periods.
 Students will pay tuition and fees based on PLNU’s rates at the time of entrance into the program.